YousefED/SyncedStore/README.md

 # Example

-Have a look at the [collaborative TODO list example](examples/todo) to get up to speed.
+Have a look at the [collaborative Todo list example](examples/todo) to get up to speed.

 # Quick overview